dmatscheko/sslserver/README.md

   challenges) with automatic renewal for every domain directory in the web root.
 Domains listed in `self-signed-domains` — and any domain Let's Encrypt fails for — get a self-signed certificate instead.
-- **In-memory cache**: all files up to `max-cacheable-file-size` are read once at startup and served from memory.
+- **In-memory cache**: all files up to `max-cacheable-file-size` (and up to `max-total-cache-size` in total) are read once at startup and served from memory — with precompressed gzip variants and strong ETags, so most responses are either tiny (304) or compressed.
 - **Privilege separation and a real jail** — see below.
+- **Per-domain overrides** (`domains`): response headers per site, and `serve-http` to serve a site over plain HTTP instead of redirecting it.
-- HTTP on port 80 answers ACME challenges and redirects everything else to HTTPS.
-HTTP/2, TLS 1.2+ with the Mozilla-intermediate cipher suites, configurable security headers.
+- HTTP on port 80 answers ACME challenges and redirects everything else to HTTPS (except `serve-http` domains).
+HTTP/2, TLS 1.2+ with the Mozilla-intermediate cipher suites, configurable security headers, and a connection cap per listener.
 - Logging to stdout and a rotated, age-pruned log file. `SIGINT`/`SIGTERM` shut the server down gracefully.